openjournals/joss/docs/editing.md

 New editors are assigned an editorial 'buddy' from the existing editorial team.
 The buddy is there to help the new editor onboard successfully and to provide a dedicated resource for any questions they might have but don't feel comfortable posting to the editor mailing list.

-Buddy assignments don't have a fixed term but generally require a committment for 1-2 months.
+Buddy assignments don't have a fixed term but generally require a commitment for 1-2 months.

 Some things you might need to do as a buddy for a new editor: